Intellectual functioning and IQ tests – Social Intelligence

 Intrapersonal intelligence is interesting concerning addiction.
 A person with intrapersonal intelligence is sensitive to their emotions, mental health, or goals.
 People with a SUD may lack the ability to connect with their mind and body.
 Therefore, individual and group therapy combined with holistic treatments can build a solid foundation for recovery.

 Clients with naturalistic intelligence have a heightened understanding of the nuances that occur in nature.
 As a result, they may find comfort when engaging in outdoor activities like forest bathing, surfing, or sunbathing.
 Ecotherapy looks at the relationship people have with nature.

 The eight types of intelligence provide strength in guiding a person to recovery.
 As a therapist, your ability to recognize a client’s specific type of intelligence aids you in finding treatment that addresses their individual needs.
 While some benefit from cognitive behavioral therapy, biofeedback, or dialectical behavior therapy, others do not.
 Instead, people with musical, linguistic, or bodily-kinesthetic intelligence can thrive when introduced to the various forms of holistic treatment.
 Clients who receive therapy that emphasizes their abilities can thrive and grow.
 Alta Centers has experience guiding people with any of the eight types of intelligence through detoxification.
-Our location, nestled in the Hollywood Hills, helps clients find the most effective therapies for their needs regardless of their forms of intelligence.
+Our location, nestled in the Hollywood Hills, Los Angeles California ,helps clients find the most effective therapies for their needs regardless of their forms of intelligence.
 Alta Centers provides a medically supervised detox program that begins a client’s path to discovery.
 We provide the care needed, helping clients learn to live a life without substances.
 Call (888) 202-2583 for more information.